z4kn4fein/trybot/README.md

 ##Features

- - It supports  `Action`, `Func<Task>`, and `Func<Task<T>>`
+ - Supports the re-execution of `Action`, `Func<Task>`, and `Func<Task<T>>`
  - Re-executions are performed asynchronously, they won't block the caller thread
- - Custom retry policies for handling when you want to retry your actions
+ - Custom retry policies can be specified for handling on what circumstances you want to retry your actions
- - Custom retry strategies for handling how you want to retry your actions
+ - Custom retry strategies can be specified for handling, how your actions should be re-executed
- - Besides the exceptions you can specify filters if you want to retry an action by a custom value
+ - Besides the exceptions you can set custom filters to control the re-executions
- - For `Func<Task<T>>` you can specify result filter
+ - For `Func<Task<T>>` you can set a result filter
- - You can inject custom logic (e.g. logging) which will be invoked when a retry occures
+ - Subscribe to re-execution events
  - Cancellation support

 ##Supported platforms